fdezcaminero/HTML1/README.md

 > [...] building an HTML document that matches the appearance of youtube video player page.

-In this project, I created a design layout in black and white, using google fonts, font and text CSS properties, semantic HTML.
-The project was based in the layout of Smashing Magazzine website <a href="https://www.smashingmagazine.com/"> View Source </a>
+First we used nav tags to create a nice looking navbar.
+Further down we used a lot of rows and columns to create that two-leveled effect where you can see a picture right next to a chunk of text.

+We are especially proud of having incorporated Sprites to our sourcecode.
+This is seen with the file Toolbar.png which is used for 4 seperate icons on the webpage.

 <br>
 Project created using HTML and CSS3
 <br>
 <br>
-For more details about the YouTube Project and it's requirements go to <a href="https://www.theodinproject.com/courses/html5-and-css3/lessons/design-teardown"> The Odin Project</a>
+For more details about the YouTube Project and it's requirements go to <a href="https://www.theodinproject.com/courses/html5-and-css3/lessons/embedding-images-and-video"> The Odin Project</a>

 ### Built With